 When i was a teenager LOL i used to be more punkish/alternative…not much elegant lol Even if now that seems so far, and i feel it so far from me, i think it’s been part of the process, and i was searching for a personal style back then, that what’s i liked most.
 But i didn’t care a lot about fashion, and back now i still feel that i don’t know a lot, so i just enjoy and pursuit for a personal style :)

 Well, when I was a kid and up until my mid-teens, I was always very fascinated by “rock”-styled clothing.
 I dressed in baggy stuff with lots of black and hoodies and Converse up until a couple of years ago, when I discovered fashion blogs and Susie Bubble!
-Her blog was the one that made me realise that fashion shouldn’t be just about fitting in, it’s about experimenting and making yourself happy!posted almost 6 years ago
+Her blog was the one that made me realise that fashion shouldn’t be just about fitting in, it’s about experimenting and making yourself happy!posted about 6 years ago

-i think it stemmed from my embarrassment as a kid when my mom dressed me up…i definitely didn’t want to repeat that. so through out high school, i just copied my friends and donned head to toe hollister and american eagle—that typical southern california beach/preppy look. i look back at it now and laugh at how stupid we all were…but my love for fashion didn’t really start until well..recently now that i’m in college and have finally formed my own personal taste! :] it’s constantly changing though, which is one thing i love about fashion :)posted almost 6 years ago
+i think it stemmed from my embarrassment as a kid when my mom dressed me up…i definitely didn’t want to repeat that. so through out high school, i just copied my friends and donned head to toe hollister and american eagle—that typical southern california beach/preppy look. i look back at it now and laugh at how stupid we all were…but my love for fashion didn’t really start until well..recently now that i’m in college and have finally formed my own personal taste! :] it’s constantly changing though, which is one thing i love about fashion :)posted about 6 years ago

 Make Him Feel Welcome with Chic Points